telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

 	</body>
 	</html>

-This example uses the minified versions of Kendo UI's scripts and styles that include all features, widgets, and themes.
-You can create customized, more compact versions of the Kendo UI resources for your apps if you choose not to use specific features or widgets. **For development, the "all" minified files are the best choice.**
+This example uses the minified versions of Kendo UI scripts and styles that include all features, widgets, and themes.
+You can create customized and more compact versions of the Kendo UI resources for your app if you choose not to use specific features or widgets.

+> **Important**
+>
+> For development, the `all` minified files are the best choice.

-To find out more about installing Kendo UI in your project, please refer to [the basics help](/install/onsite) section.
+Find out more about installing Kendo UI in your project [this article]({% slug getting_started_installation_kendoui %}) section.

-### Step 3: Define an App Layout
+### Step 3: Define the Application Layout

-The layout is your app's template.
-All content from views (that we'll create later) will be rendered inside of the layout (or layouts- you can define as many layouts as you need).
-A layout can contain anything, but generally it's where your app title bar and navigation will live.
-Let's add a layout to our app with these basic elements.
+The layout is the template of your application.
+The whole content from views, which you are to create later, are going to be rendered inside of the layout, or layouts&mdash;you can define as many layouts as you need.
+A layout can contain anything, but generally it is where your app title bar and navigation are going to live.
+Add a layout to your app with the basic elements demonstrated in the example below.

+###### Example

 	<!DOCTYPE html>
 	<html>